Skip to main content

 Where acupuncture fits, and where it doesn't.

 I work collaboratively with therapists, psychiatrists, primary care, naturopaths, and pelvic floor physical therapy.
 The acupuncture work fits inside a wider care team.
-It is not meant to replace one.
+It's not meant to replace one.
+This is what integrated medicine actually looks like in practice.

 Ready to start?